 Since carbon emission is not deemed a material aspect to our business, we have not yet recorded our carbon emission figures this year.
-We will consider accounting for this emission next year or when regulatory changes and demands for its disclosure in a nearer future.
+We will consider accounting for this emission periodically or when regulatory changes and demands for its disclosure in the future.

-2.2.3 Waste water
+2.2.3 Waste Water